Art Directors Club of New York: History

 In 1921, the club hosted their first juried exhibition with original work from over 250 contributors.
 The exhibition organized by Calkins and opened with an inaugural dinner on March 2, 1921.
 The awards that evening went to: Fred R. Cruger for black and white illustration; W.E.
 Hoitland for painting; and Rene Clark for poster design.

 The Art Directors Club was restrictive in its membership during its early years.
 Women were not admitted until 1942.
 George Olden, an art director with the Columbia Broadcasting Company, was the first African-American member, having been elected to the Club in 1952.

 The Art Directors' Club includes art directors working in film and New media.

+The Club inspired many similar initiatives around the world, such as Design and Art Direction (London, 1964), Le Club des D.A.
+(Paris, 1967) and the Art Directors Club of Europe (Barcelona, 1990).

 Logo

 The first logo was an interpretation of Albrecht Dürer’s signature.
 In 2009, ADC rebranded with the help of Trollbäck + Company.
 The new logo moved away from a monogram and introducing a word mark in bold hues.
 In 2014, they updated their logo with a monogram created by Sid Lee that references historical ADC monograms.